Yukaii/opencode-cursor-auth/README.md

 >
 > If it stops working, feel free to open an issue, but fixes depend on community contributions and reverse-engineering efforts.

+> **⚖️ Legal Disclaimer**
+>
+> This project may violate [Cursor's Terms of Service](https://www.cursor.com/terms-of-service), specifically:
+> - **Section 1.5(i)**: Prohibits reverse engineering or deriving the underlying structure of the Service
+> - **Section 1.5(viii)**: Prohibits extracting data from the Service
+>
+> **Potential consequences include:**
+> - Your Cursor account being suspended or terminated
+> - Loss of access to Cursor services
+> - Possible legal action (cease & desist, etc.)
+>
+> **By using this project, you acknowledge these risks and accept full responsibility.** This project is provided for educational and research purposes.
+The authors are not responsible for any consequences of using this software.

 An OpenCode plugin that enables using Cursor's AI backend with OpenCode, featuring OAuth authentication, dynamic model discovery, and full tool calling support.

 > **📦 Package Not Yet Published**